tonikocjan/atheris-sml/README.md

 ## More about compilers

-Compilers are commonly organized into several phases linked together using common interfaces to form a complex system.
+Compilers are commonly organized into several phases and linked together using common interfaces to form a complex system.

 Focusing mostly on front-end of the compilers, they perform the following (but not exclusively):